How to Start a Conversation in English

 "Going back to what we were saying about…"

-Was this helpful for you?
-This video gives you more tips and phrases to start a conversation in English:
+The video below gives you more tips and phrases to start a conversation in English:

 Great , more helpful for me.